 Chin reduction procedure adjusts the balance between the chin and the lower face, which is essential to obtain the desired aesthetics.
 The surgeon will create a chin and jawline.
 Must consider their options carefully to achieve a naturally attractive facial feature.
 Whether chin narrowing would suffice or mandible angle reduction is also needed to improve the size and shape of the chin.

-This procedure is a cosmetic surgery to reshape a chin on the bone.
-It can be performed on the lower jawline and chin area to improve the proportions of the face to create more confidence for the patient.
+This procedure is a cosmetic surgery to reshape a chin.
+It can be performed on the lower jawline and chin area to improve the proportions of the face and to create beauty.

 - Advancement or moving the chin forward.